 Though often associated with hospitals, sepsis is also common in nursing homes.
 While dangerous for everyone, sepsis is especially hazardous for elderly individuals, who are at increased risk of dying or sustaining serious long-term harm.

 If your elderly father, mother, spouse, or other loved one developed sepsis, severe sepsis, or septic shock due to medical errors or poor quality care at a nursing home, you should discuss the situation with an experienced nursing home neglect attorney.
 If sepsis was caused by negligence or inadequate care, the facility may be liable, and financial compensation may be available for medical bills, pain and suffering, funeral and burial expenses, and other damages.
 Even more importantly, filing a claim or lawsuit gives you a chance to pursue justice and hold the negligent party accountable.
-To review your family’s legal options in a free and confidential legal consultation, contact the Wieand Law Firm LLC at (215) 666-7777.
+To review your family’s legal options in a free and confidential legal consultation, contact the Wieand Law Firm LLC.

 What is Sepsis and How Do You Get it?